 Kirsten Gillibrand’s Education and Early Career

-Gillibrand was born Kirsten Rutnik in Albany, N.Y., to two lawyers.
+Gillibrand was born Kirsten Rutnik in Albany, New York, to two lawyers.
 She followed her family’s footsteps and graduated from Dartmouth College.
-Gillibrand then took off for the West Coast and graduated from the University of California Los Angeles’ law school in 1991.
-As a practicing lawyer in New York City, she defended big tobacco but has since stated she didn’t have the agency as a young associate to pick her own cases.
+Gillibrand then took off for the West Coast and graduated from UCLA’s law school in 1991.
+As a practicing lawyer in New York City, she defended Big Tobacco but has since stated that she didn’t have the agency as a young associate to pick her own cases.
 Once she was promoted to senior associate, Gillibrand took on pro-bono cases, defending abused women and tenants fighting landlords over lead conditions.

-Politics piqued her interest after she saw a speech by Hillary Clinton — Gillibrand now considers Clinton a friend and a mentor.
-Gillibrand then went on the work on Clinton’s 2000 U.S. Senate campaign.
+Politics piqued her interest after she saw a speech by Hillary Clinton, whom Gillibrand now considers a friend and a mentor.
+Gillibrand then went on to work on Clinton’s 2000 U.S. Senate campaign.
 She also served as a lawyer in the U.S. Department of Housing and Urban Development during Bill Clinton’s administration.

 Kirsten Gillibrand’s Husband and Family

 Outside of her political life, Gillibrand and her husband, Jonathan, lead a quiet life.
-The couple — who met on a blind date — are raising their two sons, Henry and Theodore, in Brunswick, N.Y.
+The couple — who met on a blind date — are raising their two sons, Henry and Theo, in Brunswick, New York.